 Coastal

-The Swahili Coast is the fascinating coast of East Africa from Mombassa to Bagamoyo and beyond, plus the romantic off-shore islands of Mafia, Pemba and Zanzibar.
+The Swahili Coast is the fascinating coast of East Africa from Mombasa to Kilwa and beyond, plus the romantic off-shore islands of Mafia, Pemba and Zanzibar.
 It is that part of East Africa where years of mingling of peoples, both from the interior and the outside world, developed the Swahili Culture, and indeed, carved the history of this part of Africa.
 The Swahili Coast is then an ideal place to admire the rich Swahili heritage along with the exciting East African past.
-Yet, the beautiful beaches, blue ocean and palm trees make it a special place for a holiday retreat, especially after completing a long wild safari in the interior.
-For our case, Zanzibar and Pangani are the selected spots on the Swahili Coast for People to People safaris.
+Yet, the beautiful beaches, blue ocean and palm trees make it a special place for a holiday retreat, especially after completing a long wildlife safari in the interior.
+For our case, Zanzibar and Pangani are the selected spots on the Swahili Coast for People to People Safaris.

 Zanzibar